microsoft/pxt/docs/telemetry.md

 #### User telemetry

 Data about the current user.
-Users are identified by a cookie, so a single person can look like more than one user in the telemetry if they use different machines or browsers, or delete cookies.
-This is randomnly generated hash and will generate a new hash every time user uses a new browser or clears the browser cache.
+Users are identified by a cookie.
+This cookie is a randomnly generated hash by the application insights.
+A single user will get a new hash\cookie, every time the browser cache is cleared or a different browser is used on the same machine.
+A single person can look like more than one user in the telemetry, if they use different machines or browsers, or delete cookies.

 Property | Description
 ---|---